Internet of Things

 - Move as much functionality as possible to the edge to enhance performance, reduce costs and provide better security compliance.

 - Ensure that there is complete clarity of expected business outcomes and technology roadmaps before embarking upon IoT projects.

 You May Be Interested In

-Explosion of Sensor usage in all sorts of devices, from smartphones and embedded devices to moving objects such as robots!
+Explosion of Sensor usage in all sorts of devices, from embedded devices to moving objects such as robots!